What are Abortifacients?

 The patient information pamphlets for the above abortifacients reveal that, in addition to potentially causing an early abortion, they can harm the woman as well, as they can cause a variety of more than 80 side effects depending upon the method.

 These side effects come from a powerful group of chemicals called steroids and synthetic progestogens and progestins.
-And they range from the serious (paralysis, toxic shock syndrome, ectopic pregnancy, stroke, and heart attack) to the less serious (hypertension, anemia, and varicose veins).
+There’s a huge range of potential side effects – everything from paralysis, toxic shock syndrome, ectopic pregnancy, stroke, blood clots, and heart attack, to the less serious hypertension, anemia, and varicose veins.

 You can read more about these side effects in our eight-page booklet that you can order from our store.